Gillespie, Daniels lead No. 8 Villanova past St John’s 81-58

-VILLANOVA, Pa.
-(AP) — Caleb Daniels scored 17 points, and Collin Gillespie and Jermaine Samuels each had 14 to lead No. 8 Villanova to an 81-58 win over St. John’s on Tuesday night.
+Caleb Daniels scored 17 points, and Gillespie and Jermaine Samuels each had 14 to lead No. 8 Villanova to an 81-58 win over St. John’s on Tuesday night.

-As Villanova jammed home dunk after dunk, sank 3 after 3, it was hard to remember how it was so soundly shut down in a Feb.
+As the Wildcats jammed home dunk after dunk and sank 3 after 3, it was hard to remember how they were so soundly shut down in a Feb.
 3 loss to the Red Storm in New York.
 That win was the biggest yet under second-year coach Mike Anderson — the Johnnies doused him with water in a wild celebration — yet the Red Storm (14-9, 8-9 Big East) did little to build off the upset.
-St. John’s has lost three of four games and is looking at having to run the table in the Big East Tournament to make the NCAA Tournament.
+St. John’s has lost three of four games and is looking at having to run the table in the Big East Tournament to make the NCAAs.

 The Wildcats (15-3, 10-2) can smell March.